VFA-151: 2010s

 The squadron deployed again aboard USS Abraham Lincoln in support of Operation New Dawn and Operation Enduring Freedom in the Fifth Fleet AOR from October 2010 to March 2011.
 The squadron was awarded the Battle "E" for the year of 2010 as well as the Michael J. Estocin award.

 In December 2011 the squadron was deployed again in support of Operation Enduring Freedom in the Fifth Fleet AOR for a five-month "surge" deployment.
 After extending twice, the squadron returned home in August 2012.
 After five months flying the F/A-18C post-deployment, VFA-151 began transitioning to Lot 35/36 F/A-18E Super Hornets in February 2013.
 With the transition, the squadron left CVW-2 and moved to CVW-9 attached to on 1 June 2013.
 August 2019 the Squadron lost an F/A-18E Super Hornet flown out of NAS Lemoore, it crashed into the wall of what is known as "Star Wars Canyon", near Naval Air Weapons Station at China Lake.
 The aviator did not survive.

+2020s

+In late Feb 2026, as part of CVW-9, VFA-151 and their F/A-18Es operating off the USS Abraham Lincoln, undertook combat sorties within Operation Epic Fury against Iran.